-Having established that there will be adequate flowing supplies to meet the demand of the that as of the date of her testimony, March 23, 2015, transportation customers held 805 Mdth/d of firm capacity rights on the El Paso South Mainline for delivery to Ehrenberg.42 The 805 Mdth/d is more than sufficient to meet the minimum flow requirements for the Southern System,43 which averaged 503 MDth/d in 2014.44
+Having established that there will be adequate flowing supplies to meet the demand of the new Mexican market for natural gas and to simultaneously supply El Paso's traditional markets including California, witness Yap observed that firm transportation rights on the El Paso South Mainline to Ehrenberg are needed to assure delivery of supplies to Ehrenberg.
+Ms. Yap said that as of the date of her testimony, March 23, 2015, transportation customers held 805 Mdth/d of firm capacity rights on the El Paso South Mainline for delivery to Ehrenberg.
+The 805 Mdth/d is more than sufficient to meet the minimum flow requirements for the Southern System, which averaged 503 MDth/d in 2014.